-At the same time (minimum 30 days for organised events, 60 days for record events with less than 5 participants), a FMNR Technical Steward, holder of FIM Technical Stewards' licence, must send a written report to the applicants' FMN, with:
+Minimum 30\ days for organised events, 60\ days for record events with less than 5 participants, a FMNR Chief Technical Steward, holder of a FIM Technical Stewards licence, must send a written technical report to the FIM Technical Director containing the following documents:

-- 1) photos certifying the condition of the machine (2 photos with fairing and 2 without fairing). - 2) the presence and effectiveness of the safety points (photos of each point),

-- 3) the brand and type of tyres and - 4) the brand and quality of the rider's clothes and helmet (and photos).
+- 1. Photos certifying the condition of the machine (2 photos with fairing and 2 without fairing), - 2.
+The presence and effectiveness of the safety points (photos of each point), - 3.
+The brand and type of tyres and - 4.
+The brand and quality of the rider's clothes and helmet (and photos).